stanford-robotics-center/src_mocap/README.md

 There are also multiple options to stream Optitrack data.
 Listed here are instructions for [NatNetSDK](#setting-up-a-sample-client-or-python-client-with-natnetsdk) and [ROS2 VRPN](#setting-up-ros2-vrpn-mocap).

 Note that the above only works if the device is registered with Stanford.
+_IMPORTANT WARNING: We have noticed that streaming mocap data in different Bays/rooms at the same time causes both data streams to lag.
+Thus, please make sure to check if any other MoCap systems are streaming data, and disable data streaming when not using mocap._

 ### Obtaining Wifi / Ethernet MAC address
 Definition of MAC address: